kiransalve/Power-BI/Learn with Gigs/Questions.md

 https://www.youtube.com/watch?v=28PDdA3SROU&t=134s

-19. Tell few scenarios where waterfall charts is useful?
+# 19. Tell few scenarios where waterfall charts is useful?

-To plot annual profit by showingv various sources of revenue and arrive at the total profit or loss
+To plot annual profit by showing various sources of revenue and arrive at the total profit or loss

-20. What are Tooltip and explain its types?
+# 20. What are Tooltip and explain its types?

 A Tooltip in Power BI is a small pop-up that appears when you hover over a visual.